JohannMG/BrokenLinks/README.md

 --Will check single pages twice: no detection that a page has already been swept
 --SLOW: 45 minute runtime on medium sized site with only 5 crawling depth into the site --Does not work with relative links yet
---won't aknowledge other than first link if there are more than one on a line
+--won't acknowledge other than first link if there are more than one on a line

 Upcoming (Speculated Update)
 --Restructure
 --Make multithreaded
---Perhaps collect webpages first THEN scan each for errors?
+--Perhaps collect webpage first THEN scan each for errors?
---Evetually a UI  (Processing API could make it look nice) --Stop flagging anchor hashtags
+--Eventually a UI  (Processing API could make it look nice) --Stop flagging anchor hash tags

-Email attched of course!
+Email attached of course!